Valentine’s Day Activities and Games

 Spread Kindness

-Valentine’s Day is a great time to teach children about being kind to others.
-Encourage acts of kindness like helping a friend, writing a thank-you note, or sharing a smile.
+Valentine’s Day is an ideal opportunity to teach children the importance of kindness towards others.
+Encourage acts of kindness, such as helping a friend, writing a thank-you note, or sharing a smile.

 Valentine’s Day Activities are fun!
-With this resource, kids will be thinking and talking about friendship and kindness.
+With this resource, children will explore and discuss the concepts of friendship and kindness.
 Children will write about a surprise they may wish to share with someone.
-It’s great for Valentines Day Centers!
-Kids from Kindergarten-Grade Two will enjoy this engaging Valentine’s Day Activity!
+It’s great for Valentine’s Day Centers!
+Kids from Kindergarten to Grade Two will enjoy this engaging Valentine’s Day Activity!

 Make Valentine’s Day memorable, filled with joy, love, and fun activities! ❤️